 One of the main benefits of the look is that it makes your shoulders appear wider.
 This is due to the peaked lapels, which create the illusion of broader shoulders.

 The buttons also create horizontal lines, which adds to the effect.
-Men who are already big or have broad shoulders can diminish the wide impact by altering the buttons’ position.
+Big men who have broad shoulders can diminish the wide impact by altering the buttons’ position.

 Types of Double-Breasted Suits by Number of Buttons